 5.7.11.1.7.1 Re-use by referencing shared subtables

-Several of the paint table formats link to a child paint table using a forward offset within the file: PaintGlyph, PaintComposite, PaintTransformed, PaintRotate, and PaintSkew.
+Several of the paint table formats link to a child paint table using a forward offset within the file:

+PaintGlyph

+PaintComposite

+PaintTransform, PaintVarTransform

+PaintTranslate, PaintVarTranslate

+PaintRotate, PaintVarRotate

+PaintSkew, PaintVarSkew

 A child subtable can be shared by several tables of these formats.
 For example, several PaintGlyph tables might link to the same PaintSolid table, or to the same node for a sub-graph describing a more complex fill.
 The only limitation is that child paint tables are referenced using a forward offset from the start of the referencing table, so a re-used paint table can only occur later in the file than any of the paint tables that use it.

-The clock faces shown in figure 5.39 provide an example of how PaintRotate tables can be combined with re-use of a sub-graph.
+The clock faces shown in figure 5.45 provide an example of how PaintRotate tables can be combined with re-use of a sub-graph.
 As noted above, the hour hands have the same shape and fill, but have a different orientation.
 The glyph outline could point to the 12 position, then in color glyph descriptions for other times, PaintRotate tables could link to the same glyph/fill sub-graph, re-using that component but rotated as needed.